A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons: Introduction

 \section{Introduction}

-A vehicle platoon is a group of vehicles that travel closely together in a coordinated formation and in forward direction.
+A vehicle platoon is a group of vehicles that travel closely together in a coordinated formation and in the forward direction.
 Vehicle platoons are becoming more popular and are being implemented more frequently in real-world traffic \cite{volvo_demo_2018,daimler_tokyo_2018}.
-The growing popularity is due to the recognized benefits, such as enhancing traffic efficiency and lowering fuel consumption, as explored in \cite{hall2005,maiti2017,sidorenko2020,xiao2022}.
+Their growing popularity is due to recognized benefits such as enhanced traffic efficiency and reduced fuel consumption \cite{hall2005,maiti2017,sidorenko2020,xiao2022}.
+By maintaining small inter-vehicle distances, platoons can significantly reduce aerodynamic resistance \cite{Martinez2024} and increase highway capacity.

+Despite these advantages, the transition from theoretical models to real-world highway deployment introduces important safety challenges.
+Recent studies indicate that the safety of vehicle platoons is heavily influenced by dynamic environmental factors, such as road topography \cite{Gao2025} and stochastic interactions with human-driven trucks during ramp-merging maneuvers \cite{Sang2023}.
+In addition, the reliability of wireless connectivity creates new vulnerabilities: dense clustering of vehicles in a platoon can overload Roadside Units, causing network disruptions and packet losses \cite{Pandey2025}.
+These issues are particularly critical in scenarios involving sudden braking or other emergency maneuvers on highways, where communication failures can increase the risk of rear-end collisions.

-In a vehicle platoon, coordinated motion is achieved by the wireless exchange of essential information, such as acceleration and velocity data.
-The control system that utilizes this information allows automated driving and thus reduces the potential risks of human error \cite{hou2023,alam2014} and is expected to improve traffic safety.
-Based on data from the Japan Trucking Association \cite{JapanTruckingAssociation2024}, the rear-end collision of vehicles while traveling at a constant speed in a straight line was the largest cause of traffic accidents involving large vehicles in Japan in 2024.
-Among all accidents, the percentage of this type of accident was 50.8\% \cite{JapanTruckingAssociation2024}.
+In a vehicle platoon, coordinated motion is typically achieved through the wireless exchange of essential information, such as acceleration and velocity.
+Control systems that utilize this shared information enable automated driving, reduce the potential risks of human error \cite{hou2023,alam2014}, and are expected to improve traffic safety.
+The urgency of addressing safety concerns is underscored by real-world accident statistics.
+According to the Japan Trucking Association \cite{JapanTruckingAssociation2024}, rear-end collisions involving large vehicles traveling at a constant speed in a straight line were the leading cause of traffic accidents in Japan in 2024, accounting for 50.8\% of all accidents; vehicle-to-vehicle collisions represented 61.9\% of all highway accidents.
 These data suggest that the number of such accidents may be significantly reduced with the help of vehicle or truck platooning.
-Traffic safety especially concerning large-size vehicles were investigated in several works (see, e.g., \cite{hall2005,liang2015,huang2019}).
+Traffic safety, especially concerning large-size vehicles, has been investigated in several works (see, e.g., \cite{hall2005,liang2015,huang2019}), which show that automatic coordination can improve highway capacity, optimize platoon formation, and facilitate safe cooperative merging maneuvers.